ros/cmake_modules/README.md

 - `0.4-devel`:
  - ROS Jade
  - ROS Kinetic
+ - ROS Lunar

 This mapping will be kept up-to-date in the `README.md` on the default branch.

+In the future, new minor releases will increment by the number of ROS distros that are skipped.
+For example, if a custom branch is needed for ROS Lunar, then it will be `0.6-devel` and not `0.5-devel`, so that `0.5-devel` maybe used by Kinetic in the future if necessary.

 Provided Modules
 ----------------